yingx9/tp/docs/DeveloperGuide.md

 >
 ```

 You are now ready to begin developing!
-If you would like to end Syslib, type `exit` to exit the program.
+If you would like to exit Syslib, type `exit` to exit the program.

 ## Design & Implementation
 ## Architecture Overview | [Return to contents](#table-of-contents)